Ihimbru-K/Ihimbru-K/README.md

 ## engineering approach

-> I architect systems, not features.
-Full ownership: database schema, API design, offline synchronization, deployment infrastructure.
-Focus on institutional-scale constraints, low-bandwidth optimization, and operational reliability.
-The hard problems are in the architecture, not the UI.
+> I architect systems, Full ownership: The hard problems are in the architecture, not the UI.

 ---